zzzprojects/EntityFramework-Plus/.github/ISSUE_TEMPLATE.md

 Or provide a project/solution that we can run to reproduce the issue.
 - Make sure the project compile
-- Make sure to provide only what's required for the issue, not the whole project
+- Make sure to provide only what's required to reproduce the issue, not the whole project
 - Private code can be sent here: info@zzzprojects.com

 _Note: If you are not able to provide code that run to reproduce the issue, we will not be able to fix it either._